 Shiki | Manga is adapted from the novels, the anime adapts the manga.
 The last two chapters of the manga expand on the anime ending. |

-Showa Genroku Rakugo Shinju | |
+Showa Genroku Rakugo Shinju | Good adaptation. |

 Silent Mobius | The anime changes the manga story, and also the manga has several sequel and prequel series. |

-Slam Dunk | Ending adapted in The First Slam Dunk movie, but skipped chapters to do so |
+Slam Dunk | Ending is adapted in The First Slam Dunk movie, but skipped chapters to do so |

-Somali and the Forest Spirit | The manga was discontinued due to the author’s health and the anime changed some parts of the story. |
+Somali and the Forest Spirit (Somali to Mori no Kamisama) | The manga was discontinued due to the author’s health and the anime changed some parts of the story. |

-Summertime Render | |
+Summertime Render | Good adaptation. |

-Taisho Maiden Fairy Tale | For more, check out the Showa Maiden Fairy Tale sequel manga. |
+Taisho Maiden Fairy Tale (Taishou Otome Otogibanashi) | For more, check out the Showa Maiden Fairy Tale sequel manga. |

-Teekyuu | |
+Teekyuu | Skips a number of chapters |

-The Disastrous Life of Saiki K | |
+The Disastrous Life of Saiki K (Saiki Kusuo no Ψ-nan) | Skips a small handful of chapters, but is otherwise a good adaptation. |

-To Love-Ru | The Original To Love Ru is fully adapted, though skips many chapters.
+To Love-Ru | The original To Love Ru is fully adapted, though skips many chapters.
 To Love Ru Darkness is partially adapted. |

 Tokyo Ghoul | Terrible Adaptation.
 Root A gets to the canon ending, but the season was mostly anime-original. :Re, the sequel, had many changes in the anime. |